 On that Sunday afternoon, Lee Strobel moved from atheism to a follower of Christ.

-Allow me to recommend three books to you on the subject – A Case for Christ by Lee Strobel, The New Evidence that Demands a Verdict by Josh McDowell and Who Moved the Stone? by Frank Morison.
+Here are three books you may want to read on the subject: A Case for Christ by Lee Strobel, The New Evidence that Demands a Verdict by Josh McDowell and Who Moved the Stone? by Frank Morison.